 What is the price of double eyelid surgery in Singapore?

 In Singapore, non-incisional (stitching) double eyelid surgery costs between $3200 - $4000.

 The surgery cost for incisional (cutting) double eyelid is $5,000 - $5,800 before GST.

-Here's an example of the costs breakdown of the final bill for the stiching method:
+Here's an example of a cost breakdown of the final bill for the stitching method:

 3 x reviews: $300